 Step 1.
 Open the cabinet of the 1812 and press the master code button (See below).
-The Blinking LED right above the master code button will stop blinking and remain ON.
+The Blinking LED right above the button will remain ON.

 Note: After you press the master code push button, the blinking LED will stay ON indicating that you are in the master code programming sequence.
 If a master code is not entered within 10 seconds, the master code program sequence will automatically end and the LED will return to a blinking state indicating that you have exited the master code programming sequence.